alidi24/autoencoder-based-anomaly-detection/README.md

 ## Anomaly Detection Results

 Below are the anomaly detection results for the three implemented models when using time-domain MSE as the loss function.
-Each plot shows the reconstruction error (anomaly score), with normal data (samples 0-1600) and faulty data (samples 1600-5200) from the CWRU bearing dataset.
+Each plot shows the reconstruction error (anomaly score), with normal data (samples 0-1600) and faulty data (samples 1600-5200) from the CWRU bearing dataset - both drive-end and fan-end measurements and different load conditions.

 <p align="center">
   <img src="outputs/anomaly_plots/CAE_mse_time_anomaly_scores.png" alt="CAE Anomaly Scores" width="80%">